jcoffa/c-hashmap/README.md

 The fifth and final argument `printKey` is a function pointer that takes a generic key from the hash map, turns it into a string, and returns it.
 You'll need to allocate memory using `malloc` or the like in order to return the string; any strings local to the function will become invalid once the function returns.
-The function does not actually do any printing (bit of an unfortunate name).
+The function does not actually do any printing (its name is misleading).
 This example hash map uses strings as keys already, so this function is quite simple to imagine:

 ```c